Bank of Nova Scotia at Scotiabank Financials Summit Transcript

-Jake Lawrence - The Bank of Nova Scotia - Co-Group Head of Global Banking & Markets
+Meny Grauman - Scotiabank Global Banking and Markets, Research Division - MD of Financial Services Equity Research & Analyst

-Great.
-If I could just invite everyone to grab some seats, we're going to get started in a moment.
-First off, good morning, everyone.
-For those of you that I don't know, my name is Jake Lawrence, and along with James Neate, we lead the Global Banking and Markets division at Scotiabank.
-This morning, it's been great to see some familiar faces in attendance.
-And for those of you that I don't yet know, I look forward to meeting you.
+Good morning, everyone, and thank you for being a part of the 21st Annual Scotiabank Financial Summit, and this is a virtual edition.
+My name is Meny Grauman, and I'm the Canadian financial services analyst here at Scotiabank.
+I'm looking forward to 2 days of some really interesting conversations.
+And starting off with the first one, it's my pleasure to open the conference by welcoming Mr. Brian Porter, President and Chief Executive Officer of Scotiabank.
+Brian, good morning.

-On behalf of the bank, I first want to start by thanking you for your business.
-The team appreciates it.
-We want to earn more and do more business with you.
-So thank you.
+Brian Johnston Porter - The Bank of Nova Scotia - President, CEO & Director

 Bank of Nova Scotia at Scotiabank Financials Summit Transcript